Simulating Devices

 The next steps will explain you in detail, how to set up your application in production mode with multiple devices simulated:

-2. In production mode, the linking.json parameters under "systemMode": "Production", and "All", are applied and can be adjusted in the linking.json.
+2. In production mode, linking with systemMode: "Production", and "All", are applied and can be adjusted in the xxx.link.json.

 3. In the Domain Configuration Panel you can create two kind of domains one for simulated devices and the other for real devices check out simulation tab and production tab how to establish each domain.